InfernoCycle/YouTubeDownloader/README.md

 ## Bugs and Future Updates
 - There has been reports where the progress bar will freeze even after a download has finished.
 A fix is in the works.
 - Progress bar may also reach 100% despite a download actually failing.
+- Future Update: I've been looking into creating a tab to convert files into user's desired format.
+(October)
+- Future Update: Tab to send downloads to your desired computer location or email as long as another mini receiver I will make is installed and running.
+(December)

 ## Disclaimer
 I am not responsible for any IP bans or copyright crimes that a user may incur with the use of this product.